Jacob-Griffin/TelephonePictionaryStencilVue/README.md

 <hr>

 1. After cloning the repo, run `pnpm install` at the project root
-2. In /apps/tp-app, create a firebase.config.js and export your config object as default
+2. In /apps/tp-app, create a firebase.secrets.js and export your firebase variables individually
-   - There are template files for firebase config things
+   - This is just to keep my own keys private, and to support github action publishing.
 3. Run `pnpm build`, then `pnpm dev` at the root.

-The game will then be hosted at localhost:5173, and available to your local network at the same port (vite will tell you the address)
+The game will then be hosted at localhost:5150, and available to your local network at the same port (vite will tell you the address)

 ## Structure